Get Your Payment Act Together

 I couldn’t think of other professions because, at the age of six, my life didn’t include learning about industries and business ownership.

-Now, my mom smiles as she sees how far my cashiering expertise has advanced.
+Now, my mom smiles as she sees how far my cashiering wish has advanced.
 Entrepreneurship includes knowing how to accept monies from my customers, and I’m prepared in every way to collect.

 How about you?